 The categories of built-up areas contained in Threat literature differ slightly from those described in chapter 1 and provide guidelines for the organization of his defense.
-Smaller towns and villages of rural areas are incorporated into his defense as strongpoints in accordance with standard defensive doctrine.
+Smaller towns and villages of rural areas are incorporated into his defense as strong points in accordance with standard defensive doctrine.
 It is only for those operations conducted in the more populated urban- areas that modified techniques are described.
 The following figure shows how the Threat classifies built-up areas by population and estimated perimeter.

-Classification of Built-Up Areas
+Classification of Built Up Areas

-POPULATION SIZE CLASSIFICATION ESTIMATED PERIMETER
+POPULATION SIZE ESTIMATED CLASSIFICATION PERIMETER

-100,000 or more Large more than 25 kms
+100,000+ Large 25 kms

 50,000 to 100,000 Average 15 kms to 25 kms

-less than 50,000 Small less than 15 kms
+50,000 Small 15 kms